microsoft/build-server-for-gradle/docs/android/README.md

 ## Troubleshooting

-If you encounter any issues with Android project support, please open an issue including the following information:
+If you face any issues with Android project support, please open a discussion for us to help.
+In case you find a bug in Android project support, please open an issue including the following information:

 - Steps to reproduce
 - Expected behaviour